Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 Time Commitment

-What You Need to Serve on Council
+What You Need to Serve on the Board

 • the ability to work with a group to make decisions